 3. How Many Languages Does Duolingo Have?

-In addition, you can learn Catalan from Spanish, and English from 24 languages*.
+In addition, you can learn Catalan from Spanish, and English from 24 other languages.

 This expansive language selection ensures that learners of a variety backgrounds and interests can find their ideal language to conquer.

 For an in-depth look at all the available Duolingo languages, including how comprehensive they are, how standardised with CEFR frameworks, & which can be learned from languages other than English, check out ‘Unlocking 40 Duolingo Languages: What Hidden Gems Can You Learn For Free Today ‘